NaderSayed-159/Nader-PHP-Tasks/README.md

 ## Task 4 (Form with validation Uploaded file)
 1. create form
-2. validate inputs
+2. validate the uploaded file extansion
-3. apply what u learn in php to print msgs of warnings or erorrs
+3. rename it
+4. store it in uploads file